 SFL Linus was consolidated from October 29, 2020.
-(See Note 19: Investment in Associated Companies).
 In October 2013, SFL Linus entered into a \$475.0 million five-year term loan and revolving credit facility with a syndicate of banks to partly finance the acquisition of the rig.
 The facility was drawn in February 2014.
 During the year ended December 31, 2017, certain amendments were agreed with the banks under the loan facility, including an extension of the final maturity date by four years.
 In addition, the Company had given the banks a first priority pledge over all shares of SFL Linus and assigned all claims under a secured loan made by the Company to SFL Linus in favor of the banks.
-This loan is secured by a second priority mortgage over the rig which has been assigned to the banks.
-In November 2022, , the second priority mortgage over the rig was released and the rig Linus was transferred to the wholly owned subsidiary Linus Rig Ltd. The loan agreement was amended to include Linus Rig Ltd as jointly and severally liable with SFL Linus under the terms of the agreement.
-As of December 31, 2022, the balance outstanding under this facility was \$183.8 million (2021: \$199.9 million).
-The Company fully guaranteed the facility as of December 31, 2022 (2021: fully guaranteed).
+This loan was secured by a second priority mortgage over the rig which had been assigned to the banks.
+In November 2022, the second priority mortgage over the rig was released and the rig Linus was transferred to the wholly-owned subsidiary Linus Rig Ltd. The loan agreement was amended to include Linus Rig Ltd as jointly and severally liable with SFL Linus under the terms of the agreement.
+The Company had fully guaranteed the facility as of December 31, 2022.
+In April 2023, the facility was repaid early in full.
+As of December 31, 2023, the balance outstanding under this facility was \$0.0 million (December 31, 2022: \$183.8 million).